Error handling in Go is simple. Sometimes too simple. A fmt.Errorf("pq: no rows in result set")

 }

 A single place in the codebase knows how to translate an error into an HTTP response.
-If an untyped error reaches this point, it is logged and returns a generic message.

 Before / after